Phase 2 — Code Migration

 Checkpoints and rollback

 Every component migration creates a checkpoint — a git commit plus a state snapshot — before any changes are made.
-If something goes wrong:
+Rollback restores both the code (git) and the migration state in one operation.
+You always return to a known-good state.

 Resuming Code Migration

 To resume: open a new chat session in your project and type "Resume code migration".
 The agent reads migration-state and picks up from the next pending component.
+You can resume across sessions, days, or team members.

 What Code Migration produces